andormade/avr-simulator/README.md

 avr.js
 ============
-avr.js is an AVR MCU simulator written in JavaScript
+avr.js is an AVR MCU simulator written in JavaScript, designed for educational purposes.